bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 + Data quality assurance
 + Metadata capture and maintenance
 + Define business rule for security and access to data
-+ Data population and distribution
++ Data population and distribution*
 + User support

+*The _Data Manager_ is usually responsible for preparing data for population and distribution using the BCGW.
+The process is fairly straightforward, but it does involve a number of steps.
+DataBC will work with _Data Managers_ to make the process as streamlined as possible.

 ## THE DATA STEWARD